← Blog

 • One voice, one model, one line.
 Measured on simba-3.2 / harper_32, English, “Thank you so much!”.
 A clean scope, not a survey.

-• Short-clip embeddings are noisy — hence the within-length comparison to a same-length baseline and controls, not an absolute cosine threshold.
-The pitch conditions collapse far below both, which is the load-bearing fact.
+• Short-clip embeddings are noisy — so we compare within length against a same-length baseline and controls, not an absolute cosine threshold.
+The pitch conditions fall far below both.
+That’s the load-bearing fact.

 • Measured through the Speko gateway, on the audio the gateway actually returns.

-• This is a Speechify finding.
+• This is a Speechify result.
 Other providers may implement <prosody pitch> with proper formant preservation — we haven’t run the same probe on them yet.
-That comparison is the obvious next piece.
+That’s the obvious next piece.

 What it means for production

-• Never use <prosody pitch> on a branded or consistent agent voice.
-It does not “raise the pitch a little.”
-It silently changes who the customer thinks they are talking to — on the very first sentence, with no drift needed.
+• Don’t use <prosody pitch> on a branded or consistent agent voice.
+It doesn’t nudge the pitch up a little.
+It changes who the customer thinks they’re talking to, on the first sentence, with no drift required.

 • rate, volume, and break are safe.
 They control pace, level, and pauses without touching identity.
-If you need expressive control on a fixed voice, that is your toolkit.
+That’s your toolkit for expressive control on a fixed voice.

-• If you want a different-sounding voice, pitch is a legitimate lever — just know that’s what it is.
+• If you want a different-sounding voice, pitch is a fine lever — just know that’s what it’s doing.

-There is a benchmark-shaped hole here too.
+There’s a benchmark gap here too.
 Leaderboards score clarity and naturalness; our drift probe scores steadiness over time.
 Nobody scores identity-preservation under prosody — whether a provider’s own control tags keep the speaker intact.
-On this test, Speechify’s pitch tag fails it, and its rate/volume tags pass.
-That’s a dimension worth measuring across the field.
+Speechify’s pitch tag fails that test; its rate and volume tags pass.
+Worth measuring across the field.

 One API for every voice provider — with the traps already mapped.

-Speko routes each call to the best STT → LLM → TTS stack and surfaces failure modes like this pitch swap before they reach production.
+Speko routes each call to the best STT → LLM → TTS stack and flags failure modes like this one before they hit production.
 You build the agent; we handle the provider maze.

 Start building on Speko → Explore the TTS benchmark →